openstf/stf/ISSUE_TEMPLATE.md

 <!---

+IF YOU REMOVE THIS TEMPLATE WE WILL CLOSE YOUR ISSUE WITHOUT RESPONSE.
+Just read it.
+See the commonly asked questions and fill in the details we're asking, it saves so much of our time.

 Hi there!

 Please be sure to run `stf doctor` before submitting an issue.
 Please include screenshots, command output and log files if any.